 They say the grass is always greener on the other side.
 The reality of the matter is that the grass is greenest where you spend time growing it.
 When done correctly, re-sodding your lawn can bring the yard from looking drab to as green as the first weeks of spring.
 The trick is to make sure that you follow all of the steps and don’t cut any corners.
 Otherwise, you could find yourself facing dried-out grass, brown spots, and another weekend of heavy lawn care to get your yard looking up to code.

 Laying down sod is a great way to instantly renew the appearance of your yard.
-The best places to lay new sod are areas of your yard that have been barren, loaded with weeds, or are entirely dried out.
+The best places to lay new sod are areas of your yard that have been barren, loaded with weeds, or entirely dried out.
 This is frequently the case after long Colorado winters.
-In some cases when your ground is already mostly barren, there is no need to clear space before putting down sod.
+In some cases, when your ground is already mostly barren, there is no need to clear space before putting down sod.
 However, in most cases, the best course of action will be to clear the ground so that you can lay down sod that will take to the earth easily and leave you with a bright green lawn.

 The first thing to do is to take a soil test.
 If the pH value of your soil is lower than 6, then it would be beneficial to lay down a layer of dirt before sodding.
 The next step is to measure the area of your yard and purchase the sod.
 You can expect to pay a minimum of $0.40 a square foot for sod.
 That typically adds up to a few hundred dollars for a full yard (think $400 for a 1,000-square-foot yard).